 - The allegation will be recorded in the Incident Book.
-Any witnesses to the incident must sign and date the entry to confirm it. - The DSL will be informed and report the allegation to the Local Authority Designated Officer (LADO) within one day of the allegation being made.
+Any witnesses to the incident must sign and date the entry to confirm it. - The DSL will be informed and report the allegation to the Local Authority Designated Officer (LADO) (using the contact details below listed under each local authority) within one day of the allegation being made, either by phone or email.
 Ofsted will also be notified.
 The LADO will advise if other agencies (e.g., Police) should be informed, and we will act upon the advice.
 Internal investigations will take place under the guidance of LADO. - Following advice from the LADO, it may be necessary to suspend the member of staff pending a full investigation of the allegation.